This post walks through the process of using the SPINA-Thyr to interpret thyroid lab test results.

 In RTH, the therapeutic goal is not always to normalize the TSH with T4 medication because doing so may result in excess T4.
 Some tissues may become thyrotoxic while others may be euthyroid or hypothyroid, depending on the degree to which affected thyroid receptor variants are expressed in those tissues.
 Usually RTH affects thyroid hormone receptor beta (TRAB gene).

-A high TTSI may also reveal other thyroid disorders.
+A high TTSI may also reveal other disorders.

 - Pituitary TSH hypersecretion may be caused by a pituitary adenoma (TSH-oma).
+This is very rare.
+If it occurs during thyroid therapy, a high TTSI would result.
 A healthy thyroid gland is required for an abnormally high level of TSH stimulation to cause hyperthyroidism (high FT4 and FT3) (ref 12.
 Beck-Peccoz et al, 2000/2019).
 However, if the patient does not have enough thyroid tissue for TSH to stimulate, the FT4 cannot rise along with the TSH stimulation, and the TTSI will rise significantly.

-NOTE: If TTSI is extremely low, it is usually because TSHI is low (subnormal secretion of TSH), and in this case you can ignore the TTSI, and the TSHI is the more important clinical indicator.
+NOTE: If TTSI is extremely low, it is usually because TSHI is low (subnormal secretion of TSH), and in this case the TTSI often reinforces or amplifies the TSHi.

 EXAMPLE OF A PATIENT